Exploration

 One of the most important issues that geologists and mining engineers have always faced has been determining the limits of the mineral (deposit) and estimating the quantity and quality of reserves.

-• The system has several sources of uncertainty or randomness
+• The system has multiple sources of uncertainty and randomness.

 Abilities and properties